 We are born hungry!
 We are blessed to know how to satisfy hunger!
 Then, why is it that children are becoming fussy eaters with poor eating habits nowadays?
 Let’s begin by trying to understand the correlation between your child’s age and some child nutrition guidelines.
+And how to increase appetite in a child.

 Early years are crucial for developing healthy habits among children and hence, the significance of feeding is beyond debate.
 25% of calorie intake in the first two years is purely devoted to growth and infants need extra calories to maintain the functions of rapidly developing organs.
 (Trahms and Pipes, 1997).